FarrelAN/taskmate/README.md

-# Watt To Do
+# Taskmate

-Watt To Do is an early prototype of a Kotlin-based Android to-do list app designed specifically for university students to efficiently track their deadlines.
+Taskmate is an early prototype of a Kotlin-based Android to-do list app designed specifically for university students to efficiently track their deadlines.
 Powered by Google Firebase, this app provides a seamless and intuitive database experience.

 # Features
 * User Account Management: Easily create and manage user accounts, allowing users to access personalized features and track their task progress.